How I’ll Capture Your Wedding Day (So You Can Relax and Enjoy It!)

 Natural happy relaxed moments captured

 3) Learning about the timings of the day with you and talking through well in advance how much time is needed to capture certain parts of the day if you want them.

 My aim is to ensure the photography is captured with minimal interruption to the day for both you and your guests so you can get on and enjoy yourselves but that I can ensure I can capture all the images you would like.
-An example of this is the receiving line – some venues suggest it but my couples normally get to greet everyone after the service if we can so I can capture the real heart felt congrats moments (yes I am up my ladder for these!).
-If that’s the case then you may not also feel the need for a receiving line which can take 15 mins upwards.
+An example of this is the receiving line – some venues suggest it but my couples normally get to greet everyone after the service if we can so I can capture the real heartfelt congrats moments (yes I am up my ladder for these!).
+If that’s the case then you may not also feel the need for a receiving line which can take 15 minutes upwards.

-4) Doing a pre big day venue visit
+4) Doing a pre-wedding day venue visit

 Here are some reviews from previous wedding couples so you can hear what they have said: